Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Automated content blocker

-When the recipient (or the ESP) has an automated content blocker, certain types or sizes of content may be automatically blocked.
-If this is happening a lot, then you can look at the content in your emails and change it.
+When the recipient (or the ESP) has an automated content blocker, certain types or sizes of content may be automatically rejected.
+Take a look at the information in your email and edit it so that it will be accepted.

 Incorrect recipient address